ShadowMonarch01/reeple-assessment-Trust-Gunn/README.md

  ```bash
  npm install
 ```
--Once the node modules have been installed run this command to start up the project
+Once the node modules have been installed run this command to start up the project

 ```bash
 npx expo start